-Since some networks rely on static IP addresses (every device has a pre-configured IP address that does not change), the DHCP access method described above is not applicable in those situations.
+Unlike the DHCP access method described above, some networks rely on static IP addresses wherein every device has a pre-configured IP address that does not change.

 To access the Web configuration for this product, you will need to configure the workstation you are using to the same subnet (255.255.255.0) and also assign it a valid IP address (i.e. 192.168.1.100).
 For details on how to change the IP address of your computer (if necessary), consult your documentation or System Administrator for assistance.